 Install FFmpeg in Ubuntu/Debian/Linux Mint

 sudo apt-get install ffmpeg

-Now copy contents of your DVD to local folder and cd into that folder(eg: video_ts)
+Now copy contents of your DVD to local directory and cd into VIDEO_TS directory

 1. RIP DVD into a single file